 Step 3: Adjusting the guidelines (drivers)

-There are not excessive instructions on how to build and use guidelines, which would've cluttered the dashboard.
-Instead, the "view guideline instruction" button was created.
-This button should open a dashboard dedicated to detailed instructions, or could be a link to a video that explains how guideline works, instead.
+There are not excessive instructions on how to build and use guidelines, which would have cluttered the dashboard.
+Instead, Anaplan added a "view guideline instruction" button.
+This button should open a dashboard dedicated to detailed instructions or link to a video that explains how guideline works.

 Step 4: Review a summary of the variance after changes are made.
-Putting steps 1-4 close to each other is a usable way of indicting to a user that he/she needs to iterate through these 4 steps to achieve their objective, which is to have every region and every department be within the top down target.
+Putting steps 1–4 close to each other is a usable way of indicating to a user that he/she needs to iterate through these four steps to achieve their objective, which is to have every region and every department be within the top down target.

-Step 5: Is a detailed impact analysis, which is placed directly below steps 3 and 4.
-This allows end-users to drill into the employee-level details and view the granular impact of the raise guidelines.
+Step 5: A detailed impact analysis, which is placed directly below steps 3 and 4.
+This allows end users to drill into the employee-level details and view the granular impact of the raise guidelines.